Murder by Proxy

-Murder by Proxy is a 1954 British film noir crime drama film directed by Terence Fisher and starring Dane Clark, Belinda Lee and Betty Ann Davies.
-The screenplay concerns a man who is offered money to marry a woman.
-It was produced by Hammer Films and shot at the company's Bray Studios in Berkshire with sets designed by the art director J. Elder Wills.
-It released in the United States by Lippert Pictures as Blackout.
+Murder by Proxy (U.S. title: Blackout) is a 1954 British 'B' film noir crime drama film directed by Terence Fisher for Hammer Films and starring Dane Clark, Belinda Lee and Betty Ann Davies.
+The film was based on the 1952 novel Murder by Proxy by Helen Nielsen.
+The film was first released in the United States by Lippert Pictures on May 21, 1954, and later released in the UK by Exclusive on March 29, 1955.
+This was the first of an eight-picture deal between Hammer and Lippert Productions signed on Sept.
+24, 1954.
+Production began on Sept.
+28, 1954.
+Jimmy Sangster was assistant director, J. Elder Wills was Art Director and Phil Leakey handled Makeup.
+Belinda Lee died at age 26 in a car crash, ending a promising career.

-Plot summary
+Plot

-Drunk and down-and-out Casey Morrow (Clark) in London is approached by a young and beautiful heiress, Phyllis Brunner (Lee), offering him much money if he will marry her.
-He accepts, but then wakes up the next morning in some other woman's apartment with blood on his coat from the murder of Brunner's father.
+Drunk and down-and-out Casey Morrow in London is approached by a young and beautiful heiress, Phyllis Brunner, offering him much money if he will marry her.
+He accepts, but then wakes up the next morning in some other woman's apartment with blood on his coat from the murder of Ms. Brunner's father with a fire poker.
 Now he must unravel the mystery to clear his name, which leads him into a twisted labyrinth of encounters with various suspicious characters who seem to make his situation worse the more he learns.